 Cron, Israels & Stark in the News & Media

 Attorney Steve Cron has been asked to comment on many celebrities legal troubles.
+If you have been charged with a crime, call Cron, Israels & Stark to review your case and fight the charges.
 Here are some of the magazines and major news agencies that have quoted him as a source.

 March 14, 2016, UCLA Daily Bruin – Attorney Steve Cron examines evidence against his client during the preliminary hearing who has been charged with the murder of a UCLA student.
 During the hearing, Mr. Cron emphasized his client’s clean record, good academic standing and family support throughout the hearing in his final statement.
 He said he thinks his client was not aware that the co-defendant planned to rob the victims apartment.